itsthedevman/spec_forge/README.md

 ### Request Data

-For POST/PUT/PATCH requests, you can include query parameters and body data:
+Add query parameters and body data to any request:

 ```yaml
 create_user: